 Cellphones: Safety experts say that using a cellphone while driving is a major distraction and is a significant factor in crashes (see Distracted Driving paper).

-Twelve states—California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Jersey, New York, Oregon, Washington State, West Virginia—and the District of Columbia have a law banning the use of hand-held cellphones behind the wheel for all drivers.
+Fourteen states—California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Hampshire, New Jersey, New York, Oregon, Vermont, Washington state, West Virginia—and the District of Columbia have a law banning the use of hand-held cellphones behind the wheel for all drivers.
 The use of all cellphones by novice drivers is restricted in 37 states and the District of Columbia, according to the Insurance Institute for Highway Safety.
 Washington State was the first state to ban the practice of “texting” with a cellphone while driving.
-Text messaging is banned for all drivers in 43 states and the District of Columbia.
-Novice drivers are specifically banned from texting in four states.
-(See chart below: State Young Driver Laws; also http://wwww.iihs.org).
+Text messaging is banned for all drivers in 46 states and the District of Columbia.
+Novice drivers are specifically banned from texting in two states, Missouri and Texas.
+(See chart below: State Young Driver Laws.)

 The Centers for Disease Control and Prevention’s latest Youth Risk Behavior Surveillance Survey, released in June 2014, shows that about 41.4 percent of high school students reported that they texted or emailed from behind the wheel at least once during the previous 30 days.
 The highest rate of texting or emailing while driving, 61.3 percent, was among teens in South Dakota.
 The lowest rate, 32.3 percent, was among teens in Massachusetts.
 The survey is conducted every two years, but this year was the first time the 13,000 participants were asked about texting and emailing while driving.